ArthurVncns/BIM_Nitroreductase/README.md

-# Exploration of the Sequence Space of Nitroreductases
+# Exploration of Nitroreductase Protein Sequence Datasets for Generative Modeling

 ## Description